Forgot password

 • Jane Salma confrontation

 A particular decision must be made in each key setting.
-These choices determine which ending you’ll get, all leading towards the final confrontation between James and the “killer.”
-Here are the choices you need to make.
+These choices determine which of the endings you’ll get, all leading towards the final confrontation between James and the “killer.”
+Here are the choices you need to make to get each ending.

 Ending one